mvolkmann/blog/src/alpine.md

 uses custom HTML attributes to add dynamic behavior.

 Alpine was created by Caleb Porzio.
-He also created {% aTargetBlank "https://laravel-livewire.com", "Livewire" %}
+He also created {% aTargetBlank "https://laravel-livewire.com", "Livewire" %},
-which is a full stack framework for Laravel which uses PHP.
+a full stack framework for Laravel which uses PHP.
 Quoting Caleb, "Alpine.js offers you the reactive and declarative nature of big frameworks like Vue or React at a much lower cost.
 You get to keep your DOM, and sprinkle in behavior as you see fit."